Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Relating the Decay of the one-body Density Profile to that of the two-body Bulk Correlation Function

 with density deviation $\Delta\rho(\mathbf{r})=\rho(\mathbf{r})-\rho_b$.
 The density deviation can then be expressed, in lowest order, as

 We now suppose that $V_{ext}(\mathbf{r})$ is sufficiently smooth that its Fourier transform exists.
 Then

 and the Fourier transform of the density deviation takes the simple form:

 Note that the Fourier transform, denoted by \^{}, is three-dimensional.
 For the spherical solute, the structure of Eq.~\eqref{Eq:Drho_k} is equivalent to that of the bulk OZ Eq.~\eqref{Eq:h_k}.
-In that case singularities (poles) of the total pair correlation function $\hat{h}(k)$ are determined by the zeroes of $1-\hat{c}^{(2)}(k;\rho_b)\rho_b$, provided $\hat{c}^{(2)}(k;\rho_b)$ is well-behaved.
-Similarly the poles of the density deviation $\Delta\hat{\rho}(k)$ for a (large) solute are determined by the same zeroes, provided $\hat{V}_{ext}(k)$ is well-behaved.
-In practice, this means that for $h(r)$ the pair potential $u(r)$ should be short-ranged, i.e. it should decay faster than power-law.
-Similarly the density profile arising from the presence of the solute exerting the potential $V_{ext}(r)$ should decay faster than power-law \underline{and}, if this is exponential, should have a decay length that is shorter than the bulk correlation length of the liquid.
+In that case poles of the total pair correlation function $\hat{h}(k)$ are determined by the zeroes of $1-\hat{c}^{(2)}(k;\rho_b)\rho_b$.
+Similarly the poles of the density deviation $\Delta\hat{\rho}(k)$ for a (large) solute are determined by the same zeroes.
+In practice, this means that we should consider model fluids where the pair potential $u(r)$ is short-ranged, i.e. it should decay faster than power law and the potential $V_{ext}(r)$ should decay faster than power-law \underline{and}, if this is exponentially decaying, should have a decay length that is shorter than the bulk correlation length of the liquid.
+This simple argument focuses on the poles.
+We do not address explicitly the case of branch point singularities.

 An important limiting case is when the solute is made identical to a solvent particle.
 Then the one-body density profile $\rho(r)=\rho_bg(r)=\rho_b(1+h(r))$, which is the famous Percus test particle result\cite{Percus_1962}.
-It follows that employing the test particle route within the framework of DFT must yield the same poles, and therefore the same asymptotic decay length and wavelength, where pertinent, as those determined from the bulk OZ equation~\eqref{Eq:h_k}, with $\hat{c}^{(2)}(k;\rho_b)$ obtained from Eq.~\eqref{Eq:c2F} in the homogeneous limit, see Refs.~\onlinecite{Walters_2018,Stopper_2019}.
+It follows that employing the test particle route within the framework of DFT must yield the same poles, where these dictate the decay, and therefore the same asymptotic decay length and wavelength, where pertinent, as those determined from the bulk OZ equation~\eqref{Eq:h_k}, with $\hat{c}^{(2)}(k;\rho_b)$ obtained from Eq.~\eqref{Eq:c2F} in the homogeneous limit, see Refs.~\onlinecite{Walters_2018,Stopper_2019}.

 Taking the limit of the radius of the spherical solute particle to infinity is fairly straightforward.
 Alternatively, one can impose planar geometry from the outset and perform appropriate Fourier transforms.
 The upshot is that one finds: